 Water looping and maximisation, air pollution and quality

 Water looping and maximization, along with air pollution and quality, are another two topics rising in importance.
-Traditionally, water use has been one of those topics that has fallen outside of the scope of a materiality assessment for many organizations operating in, say Europe, as the stakeholders do not perceive water use to be an issue as they are not noticing ‘water stress’.
+Traditionally, water use has been one of those topics that

 Under a new regime of totality, water suddenly becomes much more important as organizations rise up a little and think about global challenges they can help to mitigate as opposed to just their local ones.
 The same can be said for air quality or pollution as well as deforestation too.
 Remember, in an era of totality, it’s ok to think about our global neighbours a little more and perhaps help them with their challenges.